Hotel Club Med Meribel Le Chalet

 - Deluxe room - Spacious accommodation ideal for families with an exceptional view from the balcony or large bay window.
 All including Bathroom, European electrical plugs / 220 Volts, Flat-screen television, Hair-dryer, Heated towel rail, Ironing kit, Minibar, Security safe(s), Tea and coffee kit and Telephone.

-- Suite - Comfortable, spacious and attractively decorated, it offers a cosy and sunny ambience.
+- Suite - Comfortable, spacious and attractively decorated, it offers a cosy and sunny ambiance.
 All including Bathroom, Coffee machine,

 European electrical plugs / 220 Volts, Flat-screen television, Hair-dryer, Heated towel rail, Ironing kit, Mini-fridge, MP3 player, Radio / CD, Security safe(s) and Telephone.